 South Carolina’s Legacy of Violence

 Domestic violence most often comes to our attention when it becomes deadly.
 In South Carolina, the femicide rate (in which a woman is murdered by a man) is often over twice the national average.
-In every year that records have been kept, South Carolina ranks in the top ten states in the nation in the rate of women killed by men.
+Apart from 2018 when South Carolina ranked 11th, in every other year since VPC began releasing this report in 1998, S.C. has ranked in the top ten states in the nation in the rate of women killed by men.
+In 2019, South Carolina ranked sixth-worst in the nation for women killed by men.
 (Violence Policy Center)

-Click here to view and download our 2018-2019 DV Advisory Committee Annual Report!
+Click here to view and download the 2018-2019 S.C.
+Domestic Violence Advisory Committee Annual Report.